-Jackfruit drenched in a sweet and tangy huli huli sauce make the BEST vegan meal!
-Pile cilantro and pineapple slices on these jackfruit sliders for a delicious plant-based meal.
+Jackfruit drenched in a sweet and tangy teriyaki sauce makes the BEST vegan meal!
+Pile arugula and grilled pineapple rings on these jackfruit sliders for a delicious plant-based meal.

 Jackfruit is a tropical fruit (duh) common in Asian and Island Pacific cuisine where it is produced.
 More recently, this fruit has gained major popularity in the vegan space because when prepared, it can have the same meaty texture as pulled pork!

 It’s no secret that I love jackfruit.
 From “pulled pork” tacos, to pizza, and even BBQ sandwiches, it’s a super versatile meat substitute in my book!

 K, so we talked about what jackfruit is but where the heck do you buy it and how the heck do you prepare it?

 - Trader Joe’s

 Jackfruit is sold canned, either in water, brine, or syrup.
 It’s important to STAY AWAY from the syrup variety because that would be an overly sweet recipe disaster!